 The local nursery who planted this invasive weed in our yard was also frantically trying to find a remedy.
 Finally, they started using a chemical called SedgeHammer to try to prevent the horsetail’s rapid spread and eventually kill it off.

-A nursery staffer started by coming by once a week to apply SedgeHammer as it lists Equisetum Arvense (horsetail) as something it can kill.
-Over the course of a month, I noticed growth slow.
+A nursery staffer started coming by once a week to apply SedgeHammer as it lists Equisetum Arvense (horsetail) as something it can kill.
+Over the course of a month, I noticed growth slow down.

-So if you have horsetail, you may want to try SedgeHammer but be diligent about applying it frequently.
-Please do your research before you apply anything like this yourself to decide if it’s right for you.
-This is the only product that killed giant horsetail in our yard.
+So, if you have horsetail, you may want to try SedgeHammer but be diligent about applying it frequently.
+Please do your research before you apply anything like this yourself to decide if it’s right for you because it is poison.
+It’s the only product that killed giant horsetail in our yard.

 But do yourself a favor and avoid any kind of horsetail.

-How have you killed horsetail in your yard?
+How have you gotten rid of horsetail in your yard?